What we learned about jewelry buying habits to take into 2025

 For example, Boucheron recently created a capsule collection made from Cofalit, a material made from “depolluted asbestos.”
 And the brand Aether is creating lab-grown diamonds derived from 100% atmospheric carbon.

-Traveling Showrooms: The New Way to Sell In-Person
+Traveling Showrooms: The New Way to Sell in Person

 Business of Fashion also reports that brands are taking their offerings on the road via “traveling showrooms.”
 Jewelry brand Sophie Bille Brahe already earns over half of its business from in-person purchases.
 Their strategy combines in-person selling with digital data: they’ll take their collection to cities like Los Angeles, reach out to customers who have shopped on their website before, and invite them to meet the brand team.